Game Design: How Did We Do It for Heroes?

 h.
 Lazarus effect

-In John 11 (CEV), Mary Magdalene and Martha told Jesus that Lazarus was sick.
+In John 11, Mary Magdalene and Martha told Jesus that Lazarus was sick.
 On their way to Judea, Jesus frankly told them the truth.

 i.
 Revelation effect